Man arrested for threatening Merriam-Webster over gender definitions - NewsBreak

 Man arrested for threatening Merriam-Webster over gender definitions

-( KTLA ) – A California man was arrested last week for allegedly making threats towards Merriam-Webster for including references to gender identity in its online dictionary.
+( KTLA ) – A California man was arrested last week for allegedly making threats toward Merriam-Webster for including references to gender identity in its online dictionary.

 Jeremy David Hanson, 34, of Rossmoor was arrested on Tuesday and charged in a federal court in Springfield, Massachusetts, where the dictionary company is headquartered.